You and your doctor may go through several steps in preparation for chemotherapy.

 Plan ahead for side effects

-Ask your doctor what side effects you can expect during and after chemotherapy, and make appropriate arrangements.
+Ask your doctor what side effects you can expect during and after chemotherapy and prepare.
 For instance, if your chemotherapy treatment will cause infertility, you may wish to store sperm or fertilized eggs for future use.
-If your chemotherapy will cause hair loss, consider planning for a wig or head covering.
+If your chemotherapy will cause hair loss, consider a wig or head covering.

 Make arrangements for help at home and at work